re1e4se/BookAndStorage/README.md

 - **Performance**: I've tested the plugin on a 1.16.5 server with only 1 GB of RAM allocated with no other plugins and while creating 36 books that contain 8 KB data each, TPS was stable 20 all the time.

 ## Planned Features
-- Storing up to 7,992 KB (approximately 8 MB) of data by filling up the whole inventory with chunks of data.
+- Storing up to 7,992 KB (approximately 8 MB) of data by filling up the whole inventory with shulker boxes that contain chunks of data.
 - Limiting data usage for books.
 - Changing whether to give player Book and Quill or Written Book.